Sakthibats/GT_D3_URL_Shortener/README.md

 ## D3 URL Shortening Service Assignment

 #### Link to applet: https://mysqldbgovt.herokuapp.com/
-Applet is compatible with Mobile/web interface
+Tool is compatible with Mobile and Desktop interface

 #### Tech Stacks used
 - EJS